auth0/docs/articles/videos/index.md

 * What an Auth0 tenant is
 * How Auth0 manages user information
 * How to move your existing users to an Auth0 user store
-* The difference between authentication, authorization, and access control and when and why you use each one
+* The difference between authentication, authorization, and access control, and when and why you use each one
 * How Auth0's Universal Login feature works
 * How Auth0 authorization works using ID tokens
 * How to get and validate an ID token